ocademy-ai/machine-learning/open-machine-learning-jupyter-book/data-science/working-with-data/numpy.md

 ## Acknowledgments

-Thanks to Donne Martin for creating the open source course [data-science-ipython-notebooks](https://github.com/donnemartin/data-science-ipython-notebooks).
+Thanks to Jake VanderPlas for creating the open source course [Python Data Science Handbook](https://github.com/jakevdp/PythonDataScienceHandbook).
 It contributes the majority of the content in this chapter.

+Thanks for [NumPy user guide](https://numpy.org/doc/stable/user/index.html#user).
+It contributes the introduction to NumPy.

 Thanks to Microsoft for creating the open source course [Data Science for Beginners](https://github.com/microsoft/Data-Science-For-Beginners).
 It contributes assignment section in this chapter.